 Perdue arrived in the Senate in 2015 as somewhat of an agitator, pushing for term limits, reshuffling committee power and canceling Capitol Hill’s beloved August recess — positions that didn’t exactly ingratiate him to his long-tenured colleagues.

 But it was his relationship with Trump, whom he first met in 2014, that made many in Washington take notice.

 When the president huddled with senior GOP congressional leaders shortly after his inauguration to hash out his first-year agenda, he invited Perdue to sit in.
 A few months later, Trump gave a little-noticed legal immigration bill co-authored by Perdue a presidential boost when he hosted a news conference touting it in the White House’s Roosevelt Room.

 President Donald Trump, right, used a White House event to help boost the prospects for a bill on legal immigration that U.S. Sens.
 Tom Cotton and David Perdue had sponsored.
 (Zach Gibson/Pool/Sipa USA/TNS)

 The friendship has helped Perdue’s popularity soar among the state’s Republican base voters, with whom he holds rock-star status.
-But it could also be a liability among independents and suburban women who deeply dislike Trump, especially as polls show the presidential and Senate races deadlocked in Georgia.
+But there are signs it also hurt his popularity among independents and suburban women who deeply dislike Trump and broke for Biden this fall.

-Some of Ossoff’s ads have pressured Perdue, one of the wealthiest members of Congress, to answer for scores of stock transactions made on his behalf not long after a senators-only briefing on the pandemic.
+Some of Ossoff’s recent attacks against Perdue have shamed him for purposefully mispronouncing the name of Vice President-elect Kamala Harris at an October rally with Trump.
+They’ve also pressured Perdue, one of the wealthiest members of Congress, to answer for scores of stock transactions made on his behalf not long after a senators-only briefing on the pandemic.

 Surviving Capitol Hill